nvoxland/jar-download-action/README.md

 ## License

-The scripts and documentation in this project are released under the [Apache 2.0](LICENSE).
+The scripts and documentation in this project are released under the [Apache 2.0 License](LICENSE).

 ## Contributions